CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ![Fig. 6: fft_analogread results](images/fft_analogread.png)

 The peak for each frequency appears in the following bins:
 660: 20
 1320: 39
 1980: 58
 2640: 77
 3300: 96

-Obviously the sampling frequency is much lower when using analogRead().
-Arduino makes available a script called [ShowInfo](https://playground.arduino.cc/Main/ShowInfo) that contains a speed test option that gives the time taken to do an analogRead().
+Obviously the sampling frequency is much lower when using analogRead() compared to free running mode.
+Arduino makes available a script called [ShowInfo](https://playground.arduino.cc/Main/ShowInfo) that provides a speed test that gives the time taken to do an analogRead().

 The results for our Arduino look like:
 ```